purveshmakode24/codesnipp/README.md

 ## 3. Others
 see [here](https://github.com/purveshmakode24/Codesnipp/tree/master/3.%20Others)
-> This includes all other languages related scripts/snippets
+> This includes all other languages related snippets
 <br>

 --------------------------------------